Syed Shahnawaz Hussain: Personal life

-Hussain was born on 12 December 1968 to Syed Nasir Hussain and Nasima Khatoon in Supaul, Bihar.
+Hussain was born on 12 December 1967 to Syed Nasir Hussain and Nasima Khatoon in Supaul, Bihar.
 He has a Diploma in Engineering (Electronics) from B.S.S.E., Supaul and ITI, Pusa, Delhi.
-He married Renu Sharma on 12 December 1994, with whom he has two sons.
+He married Renu Hussain on 12 December 1994, with whom he has two sons.

 Political career

 Hussain was elected to the 13th Lok Sabha in 1999 from Kishanganj constituency.
 He was appointed as a Minister of State in the Third Vajpayee ministry and held various portfolios such as food processing industries, youth affairs and sports and human resource development at different times.
-He was given independent charge of the Ministry of Coal in 2001 and was elevated to the rank of a Cabinet Minister with Civil Aviation portfolio in September 2001, thereby becoming the youngest Cabinet Minister ever in the Government of India.
-Later he held the Textiles portfolio as Cabinet Minister from 2003 to 2004.
+He was given independent charge of the Ministry of Coal in 2001 and was elevated to the rank of a Cabinet Minister with Civil Aviation portfolio in September 2001, thereby becoming the youngest Cabinet Minister ever in the Government of India until the election of Agatha sangma Later he held the Textiles portfolio as Cabinet Minister from 2003 to 2004.
 He is often referred to as 'The Original Youth leader'.

 Though he lost the 2004 general elections, he re-entered the Lok Sabha in November 2006 in a by-election when he won the vacant seat of Bhagalpur constituency in Bihar.

+In 2006, He Elected to 14th Lok Sabha in a bye-election and served as Member of Standing Committee on External Affairs & Financial Committee on Estimates.

-He entered the 15th Lok Sabha again from Bhagalpur in 2009.
+In 2009, He Re-elected to the 15th Lok Sabha again from Bhagalpur and served as Member of Committee on Personnel, Public Grievances, Law and Justice, Committee on Papers Laid on the Table and Committee on Privileges.

 He contested the Lok Sabha election in 2014 from Bhagalpur again but lost with a small margin.
 He helped Bhagalpur to be named under Prime Minister Narendra Modi's Smart Cities Scheme.
 Due to his efforts, Dibrugarh Rajdhani Express got a halt at Naughachia Railway station.

 On 21 January 2021, Hussain was elected unopposed to Bihar Legislative Council.
 On 9 February 2021, He was inducted as a cabinet minister in the Seventh Nitish Kumar ministry.
 He was the Minister of Industries of the Government of Bihar.